jillmpla/3dgameengine_jmp/README.md

 <br>
 <b>NOTE:</b>
-Add a copy of [irrKlang.dll] and [ikpMP3.dll] from libs/irrKlang to the build folder for Visual Studio to run/debug with sound/music feature.
+Add a copy of [irrKlang.dll] and [ikpMP3.dll] from libs/irrKlang to the build folder for Visual Studio to run/debug with sound functionality.